nodejs/node/doc/api/synopsis.md

 > cd $env:USERPROFILE\projects
 ```

-Next, create a new source file in the `projects` folder and call it `hello_world.js`.
+Next, create a new source file in the `projects` folder and call it `hello-world.js`.

-If you’re using more than one word in your filename, use an underscore(`_`) to separate them for simplicity and avoid using the space character in file names.
+If you’re using more than one word in your filename, use an hyphen (`-`) or an underscore(`_`) to separate them for simplicity and avoid using the space character in file names.

-For example, you’d use `hello_world.js` rather than `hello world.js`.
+For example, you’d use `hello-world.js` rather than `hello world.js`.
 Node.js files always end with the `.js` extension.

-open `hello_world.js` in your favorite text editor and paste in the following content.
+Open `hello-world.js` in your favorite text editor and paste in the following content.

 ```js